Lightning Lane Tips & Strategy

 Our Top Selections

 All the rides in the list generate longer lines fairly quickly, and are good choices to save you a bunch of waiting time.
-Once you’re in the park and ready for a new Genie+ Lightning Lane reservation, choosing the next ride on the list is a good rule of thumb.
+Once you’re in the park and ready for a new Lightning Lane Multi Pass reservation, choosing the next ride on the list is a good rule of thumb.
 We’ve organized these into priority order based on how long their lines get and how quickly they get long, so start at the top and work your way down.
 If you don’t want to ride one, skip it and get the next one.

-If a ride has a Single Rider queue, that’s a good alternative to Lightning Lane if you want to save your Genie+ reservations for other rides.
+If a ride has a Single Rider queue, that’s a good alternative to Lightning Lane if you want to save your Multi Pass reservations for other rides.
 Everyone in your party will be called individually to fill in a single space, so you won’t be riding together, but you’ll be on and off the ride at almost the same time.
 On busy days, the single rider line can still have a significant wait, but almost always much less so than the main standby line.